rwiuff/02161ExamProject/README.md

 ```
 java -jar target/TaskFusion-1.0.0-jar-with-dependencies.jar
 ```
+### Demo mode:
+TaskFusion comes with a demo mode, that can load employees, projects and activities.
+To enable the demo mode, choose option 3 on the welcome screen.

 If the demo mode is on, one can log in using the initials: **kasy**, **rawi**, **mach** or **mash**.